dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/pullimagestonodes.rst

                 ]
             }

-    3. Execute the following command to download required images from internet to control plane:
+    3. Execute the following command to download required images from internet to OIM:

         ::